 As a rule, the Chinese do not eat raw vegetables, and lettuce is no exception.
-This is a great side dish for Chinese New Year, as lettuce is considered to be a "lucky" food.
+This is a great side dish for Lunar New Year, as lettuce is considered to be a "lucky" food.
 Learn how to make this simple Chinese dish in 4 easy steps.

 - 1 head iceberg lettuce